Active

 Home → playground → lunch → Peachoid → rest area → cousins

 Instead of asking a 4-year-old to track 47 miles or 42 minutes, the strip gives him a sequence of recognizable events.
-Each trip can be generated for today’s destination, landmarks, and stops—not a generic children’s map.
+Each trip has today’s destination, landmarks, and stops.

 The Larger Idea